mozilla-l10n/zerda-android-l10n/README.md

 This repository hosts the localization for the Zerda project for Android.

-The application code with build instructions can be found at  https://github.com/mozilla-tw/Zerda

 IRC channel: [#mobile on irc.mozilla.org](https://wiki.mozilla.org/IRC).

 Before trying to make edits via pull requests: